Please note that Food Quality is currently in beta testing and will be rolled out to our users gradually.

 Food Quality categories

-These foods contain some beneficial macronutrients and micronutrients but also may be processed, contain added sugar, or added sodium.
-Depending on portion size and individual glucose tolerance, they may affect glucose levels.
+Moderate – Foods in this category are ok to eat in moderation but likely should not be the foundation of your diet.
+These foods contain some beneficial macronutrients and micronutrients but may also be processed or contain added sugar or sodium.
+They may affect glucose levels depending on portion size and individual glucose tolerance.
 Examples of foods in this category include certain dairy products, grains, red meat, and some packaged foods.

 Where to find Food Quality